Ancient Egypt

 1. The heraldic plants' allocation to either Land

-This is mostly about papyrus and Lower Egypt - a discovery that sets the tone for much of what is to follow.
+This is mostly about papyrus and Lower Egypt.
 Includes a discussion of the "rebus" on the Narmer Palette.

 2. The heraldic plants in the script